openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 public static func readFrom(path: Path): Array<FileInfo>
 ```

-Functionality: Retrieves the list of child items in the current directory.
+Functionality: Retrieves the list of sub-items in the current directory.

-The order of child items in the array depends on the system's file sorting.
+The order of sub-items in the array depends on the system's file sorting.

 Parameters:

-- path: [Path](./fs_package_structs.md#struct-path) - Path corresponding to the directory whose children are to be read.
+- path: [Path](./fs_package_structs.md#struct-path) - The path corresponding to the directory whose sub-items are to be read.

 Return Value:

-- [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt)\<[FileInfo](fs_package_structs.md#struct-fileinfo)> - List of child items in the current directory.
+- [Array](../../core/core_package_api/core_package_structs.md#struct-arrayt)\<[FileInfo](fs_package_structs.md#struct-fileinfo)> - The list of sub-items in the current directory.

 Exceptions:

-- [FSException](fs_package_exceptions.md#class-fsexception) - Throws an exception when the specified path doesn't exist, is not a directory, or fails to retrieve member information.
+- [FSException](fs_package_exceptions.md#class-fsexception) - Throws an exception if the specified path does not exist, is not a directory, or fails to retrieve member information.
-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception when the specified path is empty or contains null characters.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if the specified path is empty or contains null characters.

 ### static func readFrom(String)